EMISSION-FREE INTO THE FUTURE.

-Consistent sustainability means that even CO2 emissions resulting from the production of components, the vehicle itself, and the production of electricity are significantly reduced or eliminated.
-This is why BMW i is working with sustainable partners including renewable energy producers to make electricity from renewable sources easily accessible to BMW i drivers.
+Consistent sustainability means that CO2 emissions produced not only by the vehicle itself, but also when the vehicle is manufactured and when electricity is generated are significantly reduced or completely eliminated.
+This is why BMW i is working with sustainable partners, including renewable energy producers, to make electricity from renewable sources easily accessible to BMW i drivers.

 How can electric components be recycled most efficiently?
 By reusing them.
-There are many ways to repurpose the high-performance lithium-ion high-voltage battery from a BMW i vehicle after its use: easily and effectively as intermediate power storage in solar wind power systems, for example.
+There are many ways to repurpose the high-performance lithium-ion high-voltage battery from a BMW i vehicle after its use: Easy and effective intermediate power storage in solar or wind power systems is just one example.

 BMW i is also a pioneer in the processing of carbon fibres and their recycling.
 For the BMW Group, remnants from carbon production and the production of carbon components are valuable materials that are either channelled back into the production process or reused in other areas.

 But even that was not enough for us: 95 % of the materials used to produce a BMW i3 can be recycled.